ganbarodigital/css-ishi/docs/tables/default-table.md

 ## Introduction

-Ishi provides very basic styling for HTML tables.
-You don't need to add any CSS classes at all to apply this styling.
+Ishi provides default styling for HTML tables.
+You don't need to add any classes.

 ## Example Tables